 Thinking of Putting Your Baby Up for Adoption?
 Let Us Help You Create an Adoption Plan

+If you are pregnant and think, I want to give up my child for adoption, you are not alone and there is nothing wrong with you.
+An unplanned pregnancy can be terrifying.
 There are many aspects to consider and think about when you are placing your baby for adoption.
-But, you are not alone!
 We are here to help you.
-There is no need to rush.
+There is no need to panic, no need to rush.
 Take your time.
 Research your options.
 Make sure you fully understand what your decision entails, and how it will impact your life moving forward.
 You can choose adoption an any stage in your pregnancy, even after the baby is born.

 1. Make a Plan for Adoption